CT14090/Mini/labeled_data/impact_rating/README.txt

-Enhanced Training Data for: Impact Rating
+Azure Vision Training Data: Impact Rating

-Add impact rating tables, test results, compliance charts
+Add impact rating tables, test results, compliance charts with clear data

-ENHANCED VISUAL DETECTION GUIDELINES:
-- Focus on VISUAL content: diagrams, tables, charts, technical drawings
-- Avoid pure text paragraphs - system looks for visual elements
+AZURE OPENAI VISION GUIDELINES:
+- Azure OpenAI will analyze these examples to understand your target content
+- Focus on clear, well-defined visual elements that represent impact rating
-- High-quality images (300+ DPI recommended)
+- High-quality images (200+ DPI recommended)
-- Clear, uncluttered examples
+- Clear, uncluttered examples that show the characteristic clearly
-- 5-10 diverse examples per category
+- 2-5 diverse examples per category (quality over quantity)

-BEST CONTENT TYPES:
+OPTIMAL CONTENT TYPES FOR AZURE VISION:
-- Technical drawings and cross-sections
+- Technical drawings with clear details and annotations
-- Tables with data/specifications
+- Tables with structured data and clear headers
-- Charts and graphs
+- Charts and graphs with visible data points
-- Assembly details and callouts
+- Assembly details with clear visual elements
-- Compliance certificates with visual elements
+- Specification sheets with visual components

-The enhanced system will detect:
-✓ Table structures using line detection
-✓ Diagram regions using edge analysis
-✓ Technical drawings using feature extraction
-✓ Visual content blocks with structured elements
+Azure OpenAI will:
+✓ Understand the context and meaning of your examples ✓ Compare document content to these training examples ✓ Provide detailed reasoning for each extraction
+✓ Focus on relevance and accuracy over quantity